04. UHT Internal Martial Arts

-Our body chemistry is stable only when our body - the body - is permeable.
+Our body chemistry is stable only when our body is permeable.
 The 12 meridians and the 8 vessels used in the acupuncture transport and store our life force Chi.
 Tensions and blockages hinder the flow of Chi, causing less performance in our system.
 A variety of Qi Gong exercises and soft martial arts practices can harmonize or eliminate such disabilities.
 Most of the outer martial arts styles, such as Kung Fu, Tae-kwon-do, Judo, Karate, Muay Thai work mainly with physical strength and speed.
 The inner martial arts seem to convey the opposite, smooth flow, relaxation and meditation.
-The focus seems to be more inward, focusing on the opening of the joints and the free flow of Chi in the body.
+The view seems to be more inward, focusing on the opening of the joints and the free flow of Chi in and arround the body.

-At the beginning there is the building up of rooting and the development of our iron shirt prepare our physical body to absorb and store spiritual energies.
+At the beginning there is the building up of rooting and the development of our Iron Shirt prepare our physical body to absorb and store spiritual energies.
 Stretching and working with the dragon's breath, reactivating our stem cells, stimulating our glands are trained with and through practices such as Tao Yin, Tan Tien Chi Kung, Iron Shirt Chi Kung and various Qi Gong and Tai Chi levels.
-With these Inner Martial Arts, we prepare for the advanced practice of Inner Alchemy.
+With these Internal Martial Arts, we prepare ourself for the advanced practices to explore our Inner Alchemy.